luke-chang/js-spatial-navigation/README.md

   + Type: `null` or PlainObject
   + Default: `null`

-This property specifies which element should be focused next when a user presses the specified arrow key and intends to leave the current section.
+This property specifies which element should be focused next when a user presses the corresponding arrow key and intends to leave the current section.

 It should be a PlainObject consists of four properties: `'left'`, `'right'`, `'up'` and `'down'`.
-Each property should be a [selector](#selector-1).
-Any of these properties can be omitted and SpatialNavigation will follow the original rule to navigate.
+Each property should be a [Selector](#selector-1).
+Any of these properties can be omitted, and SpatialNavigation will follow the original rule to navigate.

-**Note:** If you assign an empty string to any of these properties, it makes SpatialNavigation go nowhere at that direction.
+**Note:** Assigning an empty string to any of these properties makes SpatialNavigation go nowhere at that direction.

 #### `restrict`